devendranaga/devendranaga.github.io/_posts/2022-01-16-defending-against-port-scanners.markdown

 5. Valid match, deny the packet.
 6. Packet not matched, match against connection track table.
 A valid match found, allow packet to the destination.
 (Legit packet usecase) This can also be further passed down to the connection track algorithm and have it decide if the packet can be allowed.

-Below diagram shows the detection process.
+Below diagram shows the detection process. (zoom in to the picture for high quality flow chart)

 ![Detection_method](https://raw.githubusercontent.com/madmax440/madmax440.github.io/master/_posts/Untitled%20Diagram-Detection%20of%20Port%20Scanner%20-1(1).jpg)